d8corp/innet-dom/README.md

 [← back](#router)

-You can use `:` at start of a path segment to set the segment value into a param.
+Prefix a path segment with `:` to capture its value as a param.

 ```typescript jsx
 import { Router, createRouting, useParam } from '@innet/dom'